 Xanax is a brand of prescription drug Alprazolam, also known as a benzodiazepine used to treat anxiety disorders and panic attacks.
 Alprazolam is the most commonly prescribed and misused benzo in America.
 The calming effect that comes from Xanax pills allows people with panic disorders to feel less like they are in crisis while having panic attacks.
+Xanax detox aims to remove the drug from the body safely, if it is constantly used.

 Some other names this drug goes by: